Car Accident Injury Symptoms to Watch For

 Our bodies have an amazing way of letting us know that something is wrong.
 When there is numbness or tingling in the hands, fingers, legs or feet, it is a warning sign from the nerves that something is wrong.
 After an accident, the discs that are between each spinal bone, and the ligaments surrounding them, can become damaged.
 Imagine a hard bone pressing down on a soft nerve.
 When this happens, pressure can be put on the nerves that control every cell, tissue, and organ in the body.
 Numbness and tingling are common signs that there is too much pressure being put on those nerves in the neck or low back.
-It is so important for the proper testing and examination to be done to determine how much pressure is being put on the nerve and to form a plan to correct it.
+It is important for the proper testing and examination to be done to determine how much pressure is being put on the nerve and to create a medical plan to correct it.

 Unfortunately, many people injured in auto accidents do not seek medical treatment and suffer from chronic pain that could have been prevented.
 That is why it is so important to have a medical evaluation to rule out whiplash and soft tissue damage.
 At Complete Care, our doctors can perform a proper exam, diagnose injuries and provide treatment.

 If you are in a car accident and don't feel like you have been injured, it's a safe bet to get a screening.
 You could avoid a lifetime of issues by having an evaluation.

 If you've been in an accident, don't wait to be seen by a doctor.
 As little as 14 days without treatment can lead to a lifetime of pain.
 Call Complete Care today to schedule a comprehensive evaluation.